adi1998/WeaponFusion/README.md

 - No Argent Skull(yet)
 - No ingame UI(yet)
-- No upgrades for the minor aspects(yet)
+- No upgrades for the minor/secondary aspects(yet)
-- Some aspects which didn't make sense to have just its special didn't make it in
+- Some aspects which didn't make sense to have just its special didn't make it in(eos, moros, etc)
-- Some aspects like Momus are currently unavailable for the secondary weapon
+- Momus is currently unavailable for the secondary weapon, having it as primary does properly work for every other omega special.
-- Eos currently don't have every weapon's special being replicated, the charged attack still works
+- Eos currently dosen't have every weapon's special being replicated, the charged attack still works if fused

 ## Issues and feedback